fonlmaf/dark-fonlmaf/README.md

 **Note:**

-We develop three projects for different purposes in this repository, YOLOv2, tiny-YOLOv2 and YOLOv2_v_4 model are deployed respectively  to compare the performance of combined techniques.
+We develop three projects for different purposes in this repository.
+YOLOv2, tiny-YOLOv2 and YOLOv2_v_4 model are deployed respectively  to compare the performance of combined techniques.